Steve Roud

 Steve Roud (/raʊd/; born 1949) is the creator of the Roud Folk Song Index and an expert on folklore and superstition.
 He was formerly Local Studies Librarian for the London Borough of Croydon and Honorary Librarian of the Folklore Society.

 Life and career

 Roud Folk Song Index

 The Roud Folk Song Index is a database of over 240,000 references to nearly 25,000 songs collected from oral tradition in the English language from all over the world.
 It began in around 1970 as a personal project, listing the source singer (if known), their locality, the date of noting the song, the publisher (book or recorded source), plus other fields, and crucially assigning a number to each song, including all variants (now known as the 'Roud number').
 The system initially used 3x5-inch filing cards in shoeboxes.
 In 1993, Roud implemented his record system on a computer database, which he continues to expand and maintain and which is now hosted on the website of the Vaughan Williams Memorial Library.

-In the past few years the numbers have been widely accepted in academic circles.
+As of 2011, the numbers have become increasingly adopted in academic circles.